Adwings27/LTspice_Lab/Expt.3.md

   where g_m is the transconductance of the MOSFET
   - Frequency response is determined by analyzing the **3dB bandwidth**.

-We get the following frequency response for the given circuit
+We get the following frequency response for the given circuit:

 ![AcanalysisDA](https://github.com/user-attachments/assets/175a7fe8-763c-4cf1-887c-8a8f706e39b8)